chagantikusumitha/EDA-House-Price-Prediction/README.md

 ## Conclusion

+Finally, we can say that exploratory data analysis is a proven methodology that can help Data Scientists to make sense of complex datasets.
+By using visualizations and other methods, you can uncover patterns and relationships similar to the following relationships.

 > _According to the data, 59.7% are 3 BHK properties, 31.2% are 2 BHK properties,8.5% are 4 BHK properties and 0.6% are 1 BHK properties.
 Maximum number of houses are Apartments and Under construction.
 Maximum number of houses are in Kompally ,Hyderabad.